 Running a professional and secure Pro Mosquitto™ installation is possible using cloud infrastructure such as Amazon Web services (AWS).
 The simplest and most efficient way is to set up an elastic compute instance (or EC2 instance).
-These instances ensure high-security standards, and provide robust management features to ensure a Pro Mosquitto MQTT installation for your productive workloads and user management.
+These instances ensure high-security standard_s, and provide _robust management features to ensure a Pro Mosquitto MQTT installation for your productive workloads and user management.

 Configure and Start an EC2 instance on AWS